 Ethernet cable requirements

 Local area networks are commonplace these days.
 Homes with broadband have routers that not only give Wi-Fi, but also have the option of Ethernet - typical routers for the small office or home local area networks often have four Ethernet ports, and those for larger offices will typically be dedicated Ethernet routers and Wi-Fi access points will be able to be located as required.
 The routers and additional switches will mean that many more Ethernet cables will be needed.

-Although Wi-Fi is advancing and offering much higher levels of performance, so too is Ethernet, and cable offers some distinct advantages in many circumstances.
+Although Wi-Fi is advancing and offering much higher levels of performance, so too is Ethernet, and the associated network cables offer some distinct advantages in many circumstances.
 Wi-Fi can be dependent upon the location; whether there are any obstacles on the way, the distance to the router and much more.
 Ethernet cables offer a reliable level of performance and are often preferred for many offices, and they can be very useful for home local area networks as well.

 When thinking about the cable to use, remember that for many connections, it is the Internet connection that is the slowest link.
 Even fibre broadband will be slower than the average Ethernet cables, so if it is just for Internet surfing only, then a very average Ethernet cable will suffice.

 When the better Ethernet cables come into their own are when files are transferred between devices for backing up, streaming video, streaming games, and the like.
 The faster speeds of the more up to date better Ethernet cables can make a real difference.